 "Suit yourself," the conductor sighed.
 "But you won't be the one you disappoint . . . and not for the first time either."

-He stepped into the train car's doorway and waved his lantern up and down to the engineer, and then moved back into the car.
+He stepped into the train car's doorway and waved his lantern up and down to the engineer, and then moved fully inside the car.

-"What'cha have to lose?" a voice seemingly asked all around me, before the soft, wind-driven snow swirled and formed into the train's hobo that I remembered from all those years ago.
+"What'cha have 'ta lose?" a voice seemingly asked all around me, before the soft, wind-driven snow swirled and formed into the train's hobo that I remembered from all those years ago.
 He was suddenly standing next to me now.
-"If you don't get on . . . your next stop could be lookin', and livin', like me."
+"If 'ya don't get on . . . your next stop could be lookin', and livin', like me."

 For some reason, the suddenly all-too-real prospect of living like a homeless hobo compelled my feet to move.
 My hand grabbed the rail beside the train car's door, and I practically swung myself into the car as the train began to leave the station.
 I now looked from the vestibule where I was into the train car's interior.
 Unlike the last time I had ridden the Polar Express however, this time there was no one else in the warmly-lit coach, except the conductor now looking back at me through a glass porthole in the door.